Network Builder Features and Options#

 $ mpirun -np 10 python build_network.py

-The resulting SONATA network file will be similar to as if run in single core python.
+The resulting SONATA network file will be similar to the file created with a single core.
 There is no need for the user to change their code.

 The one exception is when passing is parameters to either the add_nodes()